trufflesecurity/trufflehog/hack/docs/Adding_Detectors_external.md

 * The candidate secret is not actually a valid secret.
 * Something went wrong in the process unrelated to the candidate secret, such as a transient network error or an unexpected API response.

 In Trufflehog parlance, the first type of verification response is called _determinate_ and the second type is called _indeterminate_.
 Verification code should distinguish between the two by returning an error object in the result struct **only** for indeterminate failures.
 In general, a verifier should return an error (indicating an indeterminate failure) in all cases that haven't been explicitly identified as determinate failure states.

 For example, consider a hypothetical authentication endpoint that returns `200 OK` for valid credentials and `403 Forbidden` for invalid credentials.
-The verifier for this endpoint could make an HTTP request to this endpoint and use the response status code to decide what to return:
+The verifier for this endpoint could make an HTTP request and use the response status code to decide what to return:
 * A `200` response would indicate that verification succeeded.
 (Or maybe any `2xx` response.)
 * A `403` response would indicate that verification failed **determinately** and no error object should be returned.
 * Any other response would indicate that verification failed **indeterminately** and an error object should be returned.